minimalparts/EVA/README.md

 ## Play with the spaces

 The spaces can be inspected from the point of view of various aspects of semantic competence: a) the ability to refer; b) mastery of lexical relations; c) the ability to make graded semantic acceptability judgements with respect to 'normal use'.
-All code for this is to be found in the *tests* directory, under the re
+All code for this is to be found in the *tests* directory, under the relevant directory.

 ### Reference

 Run from the *truth* directory.
-To retrieve the extension of a particular constituent in the Visual Genome, run:
+To retrieve the extension of a particular constituent in the Visual Genome, run the following (with the appropriate flag):

-    python3 composition.py
+    python3 composition.py --att

 and input a phrase, e.g. *black teddy bear*.

 NB: the code involves a toy grammar linked to an interpretation function, and performs semantic space expansion / retraction as explained in the paper.
 For now, the grammar only implements bare NPs with adjectives and nouns (of any length).
+So in practice, you should run with the --att flag.

 ### Lexical relations

 Run from the *lexrel* and *incompatibility* directories.

-First, prepare the data in the relevant data/ directory by running *preprocess.py*.
+First, prepare the data in the relevant *data/* directory by running *preprocess.py*.
 Then, to train, do for instance:

     python3 nn_lexrel.py --batch=700 --epochs=400 --hidden=300 --lr=0.001 --wdecay=0.001 --ext=data/models/lexrel_fasttext_vecs.txt --checkpoint=checkpoints/fasttext/check1

+Then to test:

+    python3 nn_lexrel_test.py --model=checkpoints/fasttext/check1 --ext=data/models/lexrel_fasttext_vecs.txt

+Hyperparameter search with Bayesian optimisation can be conducted by running *optimise_nn_lexrel.py* or *optimise_nn_compatibility.py*.

+More help can be obtained with each script by running

+    name_of_script.py --help

 ### Acceptability judgements